roman-milk/roman-milk.github.io/kat-finally-gets-it-from-daddy.md

  The man was leaving, but walking slowly past Kat.
 For a split second, Kat grew embarrassed, thinking she might actually have to say something to him.
 Or maybe he'd say something to her?
 But all he gave her was a smile, then a last look at her breasts in her light-blue bikini top.
 Her nipples pointed at him.
 She could hear him sigh, then he exited out the door and out of her life.

  Kat immediately wondered if she should have said something.
 In an aroused state, she imagined what he might have done if she pulled her top up to show off her breasts; or if she rubbed her body against his cock.
 All sexy thoughts, but moot now.
-Report_Story #3